revaturelabs/interviewquestions/Python/Python - File Handling/Delete.md

 ---

-8.Write a program to read the file "rename.txt" and display the entire content after removing the leading and trailing spaces.
+8.Write a program to read the file `rename.txt` and display the entire content after removing the leading and trailing spaces.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)